 Of Tartanillas and Hilarious Bus Rides

 Several minutes right after we arrived at the Sugbu Chinese Heritage Museum, we were unsure where to go next.
 While looking at the map, the nearest participating destination is Fort San Pedro.
 We decided to just go and see what we can do there.
 And of course, we couldn’t just let the night pass without riding a tartanilla!
-This horse-drawn carriage used to be one of the finest modes of transportation of the old Cebu.
+This horse-drawn carriage used to be one of the finest modes of transportation in the old Cebu.
 You simply can’t skip this exciting ride!

 We strolled around Fort San Pedro for a good few minutes when all of us decided to go somewhere else.
 There was a bus right outside the fort heading to Museo Sugbo and Mandaue City so we decided to just board it.
 Last year, I was not able to head to the other participating sites outside Cebu City so this was definitely a first.

 Inside the bus provided by the city government were participants and performers.
 We were all crammed inside, laughing and giggling with strangers.
 It was one hilarious ride!

 A Loud Welcome in Mandaue City

 We didn’t know what to expect in Mandaue City.
 So imagine our surprised faces when we were welcomed with the loud banging of drums the moment we disembarked the bus!
 Right in front of us were the reigning queens of Mandaue and street dancers.
 My friends definitely enjoyed dancing along with the performers.